nickkrikota/Tableau/README.md

 https://public.tableau.com/views/EconomyofEurope2022Visualized/Dashboard1

 # Follow the link to interact with the dashboard.
-Best viewed in fullscreen mode
+Best viewed in fullscreen mode.